sj19330/comparc-simulator/readme.txt

+# Computer Processor Simulator

+> This project simulates the processor of a modern pipelined computer and runs assembly code stored int the machineCode.txt file
+> The pipeline has 4 stages:
+> - Fetch
+> - Decode
+> - Execute
+> - Writeback

+This project was a final year project for the 'Advanced Computer Architecture' moudule whilst studyng at the university of bristol which achieved a high 2.1

+##### Instructions on how to use:

 to compile run: "make", then to run executable run: "./exec" the simulator.cpp file is the main file for the program